 Rainy weather and the rather dreary departure area made saying good-bye to the balmy Canarian Islands a little easier.

-After takeoff the crew offered headphones at a very reasonable price (2,00 Euros) but you could also plug in your own headsets.
-IFE was on overhead screens and featured an inflight map, short clips and the movie Hidden Figures– a pleasingly arthousey choice that did not go down to well with my fellow passengers who mostly slept off the aftermath of the shipboard farewell night.
+After take-off the crew offered headphones at a very reasonable price (2,00 Euros) but you could also plug in your own headsets.
+IFE was on overhead screens and featured an inflight map, short clips and the movie Hidden Figures– a pleasingly arthousey choice that did not go down to well with my fellow passengers, however, who mostly slept off the aftermath of the shipboard farewell night.

-After reaching cruising altitude FA rolled out their carts and presented what has to be the most plain, cost-efficient way to tick the „free lunch“ box in the world of civil aviation:
+After reaching cruising altitude the FA’s rolled out their carts and presented what has to be the most plain, cost-efficient way to tick the „free lunch offered“ box in the world of civil aviation:

 The simple pasta in tomato sauce was served on a half-size tray with a kaiser roll, butter and utensils.
-The pasta itself tasted quite good actually while I found the roll to be a pretty useless way to add even more carbohydrates to a pasta meal.
+The pasta tasted good actually, yet I found the roll to be a pretty useless way to add even more carbohydrates to a pasta meal.
 Something in the way of dessert like a chocolate bar would have made more sense to me.

 The meal came with free soft-drinks.
-I added a mini bottle of white wine for 6,50 Euros which I found to be a little on the pricey side – but was served with charter airline elegance – i. e. in a stemmed plastic cup with the bottle decorated by a paper napkin „scarf“.
+I added a mini bottle of white wine for 6,50 Euros which I found to be a little on the pricey side – but was served with charter airline elegance, i. e. in a stemmed plastic cup the bottle decorated by a paper napkin „scarf“.

 Coffee and tea were served after lunch and a full round of hot and cold drinks was offered before landing in Berlin.